freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-01.md

 id: 5d5a813321b9e3db6c106a46
 title: Part 01
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-To keep track of the player's experience points, we've declared a variable called <code>xp</code> and assigned it the starting value of 0.
+To keep track of the player's experience points, we've declared a variable called `xp` and assigned it the starting value of 0.

 Create another variable to keep track of health and start it at 100.

 </section>

 ## Instructions